April 27, 2020

 Feel free to indulge us and play the ‘Thong Song’ on repeat as you read.

 The G String is actually one of the earliest types of human clothing (ok, it was a loincloth, but really similar).
-It was worn mostly by men, possibly as far back as 75,000 years ago, likely resulting in a very different look from Rihanna's 2015 Met Gala dress.
+It was worn mostly by men, possibly as far back as 75,000 years ago, likely resulting in a very different look from Kendall Jenner's 2017 Met Gala dress.

 Weirdly, no one actually knows for sure what the G stands for or where it came from.
 Though some people say it might be ‘groin,’ so let’s move on quickly from that.